Tontotandi/Subletting_Contract/readme.md

 -add or remove paragraphs at will

 The template is under the beer licence:
-Feel free to add or change it at will.
+-Feel free to add or change it at will.
-Feedback is most welcome.
+-Feedback is most welcome.
-If you like it you are also welcome to invite the author to a beer.
+-If you like it you are also welcome to invite the author to a beer.

-questions and feedback to:
+Questions and feedback to:
 weigner.thomas@gmail.com